AztecProtocol/aztec-connect-bridges/src/specs/uniswap/readme.md

 ## Does the bridge maintain state?

 No, the bridge doesn't maintain a state.
-However, it keeps an insignificant amount of tokens (dust) in the bridge to reduce gas-costs of future transactions (in case the DUST was send to the bridge).
+However, it keeps an insignificant amount of tokens (dust) in the bridge to reduce gas-costs of future transactions (in case the DUST was sent to the bridge).
 By having a dust, we don't need to do a `sstore` from `0` to `non-zero`.

-## Is the contract upgradeable?

-No, the bridge is immutable without any admin role.